peterrichards-lr/commerce-widgets/readme.md

 This page fragment makes use of the service used by commerce-sales-web to provide a custom view

+### Dashboard Header

+This page fragment is simply a standardised dashboard header for other fragements.

+### Recent Orders

+This page fragment makes use of the service façade to display recent orders in the context of the account in descending order, i.e., most recent first.

+### Recent Invoices

+This page fragment displays a list of recent invoices.

+### Recent Shipments

+This page fragment displays a list of recent shipments.

+## Utility Classes

+### Commerce Service Helper

+This helper class is in fact a service façade which simply exposes the methods needed by the Inventory and Product Performance page fragments.

+### Commerce Service Façade

+Contains a service façade which allows the wrapped methods to be called from Recent Orders page fragment using Freemarker.

+This supersedes the original repository, which has now been deprecated.

+### Commerce Template Context Contributor

+This removes the need for some of the page fragments to use serviceLocator.
+It does this by exposing the above classes via the template context.

+Commerce Service Helper - commerceServiceExtensionsHelper Commerce Service Façade = commerceOrderServiceFacade

 ## Troubleshooting

 ### No Commerce Channel